rohanurkude28/JavaConcepts/MultiThreading/MultiThreading.md

 ### Parallelism vs Concurrency

 - Parallelism is about doing a lot of things at once.
 In java we can use Thread, ThreadPool (ExecutorService, ForkJoinPool, CustomThreadPool eg: Webservers).
+When multiple tasks OR several parts of a unique task literally run at the same time.
 Requires more than 1 CPU.
 - Concurrency is about dealing with a lot of things at once.
 Shared resource is to be accessed/updated OR Multiple tasks needs to coordinate.
-To deal with concurrency we can use - Locks/Synchronised, Atomic Classes, Concurrent DS, Completable Future, CountDownLatch, Phaser, Cyclic Barrier, Semaphore etc.
+To deal with concurrency we can use - Locks/Synchronised, Atomic Classes, Concurrent DS, Completable Future, CountDownLatch, Phaser, Cyclic Barrier, Semaphore etc. Multiple tasks which start, run, and complete in overlapping time periods, in no specific order

 ### Volatile vs Atomic